hagbard/flogger-testing/README.md

 ```
 <!-- @formatter:on -->

+Other examples of well targeted testing APIs include:

+* Simplifying log site information to avoid brittle testing of synthetic class/method names.
+* No ability to test line numbers of log statements.
+* Encouraging testing the relative order of log entries, rather than using precise indices.
+* Using only log levels common to all supported backends.

 #### Annotations to control log level during tests

-If you want to ensure that "fine" logs are being testing but don't want to have to deal with
+If you want to ensure that "fine" logs are being testing but don't want to have to deal with their
-their output in every test, use the `@SetLogLevel` annotation on test methods to add additional
+output in every test, use the `@SetLogLevel` annotation on test methods to add additional logging
-logging for selected tests:
+for selected tests:

 <!-- @formatter:off -->
 ```java